facebookresearch/XLM/README.md

 ## Generating cross-lingual sentence representations

-This [notebook](generate-embeddings.ipynb) provides an example to quickly obtain cross-lingual sentence representations from a pretrained model.
+This [notebook](generate-embeddings.ipynb) provides an example to quickly obtain sentence representations from a pretrained model.

 ## Dependencies